dext/guides/slack.md

 # Slack guidelines

-This page will acquaint you with how we use Slack in Receipt Bank.
+This page will acquaint you with how we use Slack in Dext.
 It's organised by topic.
 Please read it carefully.

 ## Slack profile

-[Your Slack profile](https://receipt-bank.slack.com/account/profile) is the first thing most of your coworkers see about you.
+[Your Slack profile](https://dext.slack.com/account/profile) is the first thing most of your coworkers see about you.
 Please fill it in neatly.
 It's best to fill in all the fields, but the following are mandatory:

 * **Full name.** Use your real names here.
 * **What I do.** This is shown under your picture in Slack.
 You can enter your official role or anything else that will help your coworkers understand what you do.